rizky/mssql-server-linux/README.md

 ### Notes

-This project is discontinues as Microsoft already handle this natively, https://hub.docker.com/r/microsoft/mssql-server-linux/
+This project is discontinued since Microsoft has already handled this natively, https://hub.docker.com/r/microsoft/mssql-server-linux/

 ### Docker